-The social and emotional needs of a child may be identified by the class teacher, or brought to the attention of the school by family members or carers, or by an outside agency.
-The school would support the child through an individual nurturing approach, including support from the learning mentor and if appropriate the chaplain, in conjunction with parents/carers or other agencies.
-The school also runs social skills groups, a playground buddy scheme and peer mentoring and pyramid clubs in Year 3 to support children.
+The social and emotional needs of a child may be identified by the class teacher or brought to the attention of the school by family members or carers, or by an outside agency.
+The school would support the child through an individual nurturing approach, including support from trained ELSA support staff and if appropriate the chaplain, in conjunction with parents/carers or other agencies.
+The school also runs social skills groups, a playground buddy scheme and peer mentoring.
 Where appropriate the school may involve other services, such as SEBDOS and including Social Care.

-The school takes a rigorous approach against bullying, which is laid out in the school's antibullying policy available on the school website.
-The school also provides information on esafety.
+The school takes a rigorous approach against bullying, which is laid out in the school's anti-bullying policy available on the school website.
+The school also provides information on e- safety.